sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 "I could also forget to change the function name."
 Sure but it's much more likely that you change a function name than correcting a comment (personal experience).

-Also consider that my examples are kept short and simple to not make things more complicated.
+To be fair my examples are kept short and simple to not make things more complicated.

 In the real world those comments are more complex and obvious mistakes are not that obvious anymore.